Do you love reading?

-Are you the type of person that forms strong opinions and observations on the books you read?
+And if you love reading and are the type of person who forms strong opinions and observations on the books you read, you’ll love the idea of reading and getting paid to review books!

-If so, we’ve rounded up some of the most effective ways for making money from book reviews, and the best sites for getting free titles in exchange for reviews.
+In this post, I have rounded up some of the most effective ways for making money as a book reviewer, and the best sites for getting free titles in exchange for reviews.

 Did you know that you could actually make money for sharing your opinions on books?